canonical/kafka-operator/README.md

 juju ssh kafka/leader 'charmed-kafka.topics --bootstrap-server $BOOTSTRAP_SERVERS --list --command-config /var/snap/charmed-kafka/common/client.properties'
 ```

-Note that Charmed Apache Kafka cluster is secure-by-default: when no other application is related to Apache Kafka, listeners are disabled, thus preventing any incoming connection.
+Note that Charmed Apache Kafka cluster is secure-by-default: when no other application is related to Charmed Apache Kafka, listeners are disabled, thus preventing any incoming connection.
 However, even for running the commands above, listeners must be enabled.
 If there are no other applications, you can deploy a `data-integrator` charm and relate it to Charmed Apache Kafka to enable listeners.

-Available Apache Kafka bin commands can be found with:
+Available Charmed Apache Kafka bin commands can be found with:

 ```
 snap info charmed-kafka